The fundamental plane of black hole activity for low-luminosity radio active galactic nuclei across 1 < z < 4: Discussion

-\cite{Merloni2003}, \cite{Falcke2004}, \cite{Plotkin2012}, and \cite{Dong2014} all studied the fundamental plane based on a sample consisting of both X-ray binaries (XRBs) and local AGNs (see the purple symbols in Fig. \ref{fig:RXRMCCslope}). \cite{Merloni2003}, \cite{Falcke2004}, and \cite{Plotkin2012} got a consistent result about the fundamental plane of nearly all types of AGNs but with a primary focus of low-luminosity AGNs (LLAGNs), showing that these populations yield an ADAF model.
-On the other hand, \cite{Dong2014} showed a significantly different pattern that their bright AGNs with higher Eddington ratio are in line with the predictions of the disc model.
-Thus, such a difference indicates that different types of AGNs may have different fundamental plane.
+\cite{Merloni2003}, \cite{Falcke2004}, \cite{Plotkin2012}, and \cite{Dong2014} all studied the fundamental plane using a sample consisting of both XRBs and local AGNs (see the purple symbols in Fig. \ref{fig:RXRMCCslope}).
+The AGN samples of \cite{Merloni2003}, \cite{Falcke2004}, and \cite{Plotkin2012} mainly focused on low-luminosity AGNs (LLAGNs). \cite{Merloni2003} favor the X-ray emission being produced by an ADAF model, while \cite{Falcke2004} and \cite{Plotkin2012} support the X-ray emission being produced by synchrotron radiation from the inner jet based on a sample having flat or inverted spectra.
+On the other hand, \cite{Dong2014} showed a significantly different pattern, that their bright AGNs with higher Eddington ratio are in line with the predictions of the disc model.
+Such a difference indicates that different types of AGNs may have different fundamental planes.